BC Mazembe

 Basket Club Mazembe, sometimes known as ASB Mazembe, is a Congolese basketball club based in the city of Lubumbashi.
 Founded in 1958, the team is active on a domestic and pan-African level.
+They have won the Coupe du Congo, the highest national basketball competition, 10 times, trailing only CSTP for most titles.

 The team has participated in the FIBA Africa Basketball League multiple times, with its best performances finishing fourth in 2009 and 2010.